The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

-Taking PH to be a fundamental law provides a solution to the problem of complexity in the nomological interpretation.
-This works in the Wentaculus framework, where we can take IPH to be a fundamental law.
+Taking PH to be a fundamental law provides a solution to the problem of complexity in the nomological interpretation of the quantum state.
+This solution works in the Wentaculus framework, where IPH is given a fundamental nomic status.
 For IPH, the normalized projection onto $\mathscr{H}_{PH}$ contains no more and no less information than $\mathscr{H}_{PH}$, specified by PH in the Mentaculus.
-If $\mathscr{H}_{PH}$ is simple and informative enough to be nomological, then so is its normalized projection, which is $W_{IPH}(q, t_0)$.
-That is, we can afford the same status of a fundamental law to $W_{IPH}(q, t_0)$.
-In the Bohmian Wentaculus, we can interpret $W_{IPH}(q, t_0)$ as similar to the Hamiltonian function $H(p,q)$: as providing a velocity field of particle trajectories.
-In the Everettian Wentaculus, we can interpret $W_{IPH}(q, t_0)$ as a law that determines the ``local beables,'' such as a matter-density field in physical space.
-In the GRW Wentaculus, we can interpret $W_{IPH}(q, t_0)$ as providing conditional probabilities for the configurations of``local beales'' such as a matter-density field or flashes in space-time.
+If $\mathscr{H}_{PH}$ is simple and informative enough to be nomological, then so is its normalized projection, which is $W_{IPH}(q,q', t_0)$.
+That is, we can afford the same status of a fundamental law to $W_{IPH}(q,q', t_0)$.
+In the Everettian Wentaculus, we can interpret $W_{IPH}(q, q', t_0)$ as a law that determines the ``local beables,'' such as a matter-density field in physical space.
+In the Bohmian Wentaculus, we can interpret $W_{IPH}(q,q', t_0)$ as similar to the Hamiltonian function $H(p,q)$: providing a velocity field of particle trajectories.
+In the GRW Wentaculus, we can interpret $W_{IPH}(q,q', t_0)$ as providing conditional probabilities for the configurations of``local beables,'' such as a matter-density field or flashes in spacetime.

 However, to solve the complexity problem, it is not sufficient for IPH to be a contingent initial condition; it is crucial that IPH has the status of a fundamental law.
-If it is nomologically possible that $W_0$ differ from the state specified by IPH, then the initial quantum state could (i.e. physically possible) well be too complicated to be regarded as nomological.
-Hence, only by assuming the nomic status of IPH do we obtain a solution to the problem of complexity, thereby arriving at a satisfactory way to understand the nature of quantum state.
-The nomological interpretation of the quantum state locates the origin of entanglement in the laws, and by doing so in the Wentaculus framework we see a unified solution to two problems in foundations of physics: the problem of irreversibility and the nature of the quantum state.
+If it is nomologically possible for $W_0$ to differ from the state specified by IPH, then the initial quantum state could well be (i.e. physically possible) too complicated to be regarded as nomological.
+Hence, only by assuming the nomic status of IPH do we obtain a solution to the problem of complexity, thereby arriving at a satisfactory way to understand the nature of the quantum state.
+In contrast to the first two interpretations according to which quantum entanglement relations are in the material ontology, the nomological interpretation of the quantum state locates the origin of entanglement in the laws.
+And by taking a nomological interpretation of the quantum state in the Wentaculus framework, we see a unified solution to two problems in the foundations of physics: the problem of irreversibility and the nature of the quantum state.
 Again, this is compatible with both Humeanism and (the minimal form of) non-Humeanism about laws.
 (For more detail, see \citep{chen2018IPH, chen2018HU}.)